ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 Notice that I didn't (and can't) move the colon in `:name` — it's already at the beginning, and this Symbol is not being used as the key in a Hash.
 It is simply the first argument to the `validates` method.
 Similarly, the  Symbol`:year` is the _value_ associated to the key `:scope`, so we leave it alone.

-Next: the second and last argument to the `validates()` method is a Hash with two keys (`:uniqueness` and `:presence`), so the Rails Guides dropped the curly brackets around it.
+Next: the second and last argument to the `validates()` method is a Hash with two keys (`:uniqueness` and `:presence`), so the Rails Guides dropped the curly braces around it.
 We can put them back:

 ```ruby
 class Holiday < ApplicationRecord